airhiamarvis19-commits/Warehouse-Worship-Event-Management/01-event-research/02-project-brief/03-work-breakdown-structure/04-project-schedule/project-schedule.md

 Potential schedule risks include:

-- Late supplier confirmation
-- Artist or programme changes
-- Production delays
+- Supplier delays
+- Programme changes
-- Venue access restrictions
+- Venue constraints
-- Delayed marketing materials
+- Technical delays
 - Staffing shortages
 - Transport disruption
-- Technical issues during final preparation

-Where delays occur, the project manager would assess their impact on dependent activities and introduce mitigation or contingency actions where required.
+- Late approvals

+Where a delay is identified, the project team should assess:

+**Impact → Dependencies → Resources → Corrective Action → Revised Schedule**

 ---

+## 9. Schedule Controls

+Potential schedule controls include:

+- Weekly project reviews during the main planning period
+- Increased review frequency as the event approaches
+- Milestone tracking
+- Dependency monitoring
+- Supplier progress checks
+- Issue and action logs
+- Change-control procedures
+- Escalation of critical delays

+---

-## 9. Schedule Assumption
+## 10. Schedule Assumption

-This schedule is an **illustrative project-management model** developed for portfolio purposes.
-It is not presented as the actual internal project schedule of Warehouse Worship.
+This schedule is an **illustrative project-management model** created for portfolio purposes.

-The purpose is to demonstrate how a large-scale event could be structured, sequenced and monitored using project management principles.
+It demonstrates how I would structure and monitor a large-scale event project.
+It should not be interpreted as the actual project schedule, internal deadlines or planning documentation of Warehouse Worship.